<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Expected delivery date compared to the real delivery date

 The tracking information defines the "estimated delivery date" as the day when the customer is scheduled to receive the delivery.
 The actual day the customer receives it is called the "delivery date."
 If there's a delivery exception, like bad weather, the estimated delivery date might change.
-In such cases, the shipment will be labeled as "delivery pending.".
+In such cases, the shipment will be labeled as " scheduled delivery pending.".
 Also, the customer might receive a message about rescheduling.
 That allows for flexible scheduling adjustments in unexpected situations.

 Scheduled or planned delivery is a popular shipping choice.
 This is because it usually lets everyone involved pick a time that works for them, like the shipper, carrier, and customer.
 Plus, it's often cheaper than on-demand or same-day delivery.